-The course can work if you're just looking to learn basic words or phrases, but its shortcomings and somewhat high price tag prevent it from being in our list.
+The course can work if you want to learn basic phrases, but its shortcomings and somewhat high price tag prevent it from being in our list.

 This is the part where I usually say that there are a ton of language resources out there.
-But if you're learning Japanese that simply isn't true.
+But if you want to learn Japanese that simply isn't true.
 A lot of language learning companies shy away from the language because it can be difficult to teach.

 Even so there are some great options available.
 You just have to know where to look.
 I hope you enjoyed this list and found it helpful.

 You may have noticed that some courses in this article are stronger in one aspect of the Japanese language versus another.